SciCompKL/CoDiPack/documentation/user/Expresssions.md

   │a│   │b│   │c│   │d│  # Nodes without arguments are termination nodes, they are first class objects like the └┬┘   └┬┘   └┬┘   └┬┘  # the number implementation
    │     │     │     │
-   └──┬──┘     └──┬──┘   # Links go from a root to a leaf and describe an argument relation.
-The leaf is used as an
+   └──┬──┘     └──┬──┘   # Links go from a root to a child and describe an argument relation.
+The child is used as an
       │           │      # argument by the root.
      ┌┴┐         ┌┴┐
      │+│         │-│     # Nodes with arguments are regular nodes, they are intermediate objects.